whojimmie/claude-code-voice-patch/README.md

 ## Using Voice Mode

-Once patched, open Claude Code and run `/voice` to toggle voice mode on/off (make sure it's enabled).
+Once patched, open Claude Code and run `/voice` to toggle voice mode on/off (make sure it's enabled - it will require first to disable and then enable again).
 Run it again to open the voice interface — hold **Space** to record, release to transcribe.

 > The orange microphone indicator in your macOS menu bar confirms the mic is active while recording.